nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m42-openbox-theme-for-ubuntu-openbox.md

 ![obconf]({{site.baseurl}}/images/obconf.png)

-I have to say that although it is easy, at the beginning I struggled to know all of these.
+I have to say that although it is easy, at the beginning I struggled to know all of these (I could not find any instruction for this anywhere).
 Hope all the articles on this website will save you some time!